Irishbecky91/Funny_Bones/README.md

 </details>

-- If the user runs out of tries and the skeleton becuomes fully formed, the user loses the game.
+- If the user runs out of tries and the skeleton becomes fully formed, the user loses the game.
 The user is then given the option to replay.

 <details>
 <summary>Lose Game</summary>